tchen01/tchen01.github.io/research/krylov/communication_hiding_variants.md

 So far, all we have considered are error bounds in terms of the number of iterations.
 However, in practice, what we really care about is how long a computation takes.
-A natural way to try and speed up an algorithm is through parallelization, and many variants of the conjugate gradient algorithm have been introduced to try and take advantage of high performance computers.
+A natural way to try and speed up an algorithm is through parallelization, and many variants of the conjugate gradient algorithm have been introduced to try to reduce the runtime per iteration.
-However, while these variants are all equivalent in exact arithmetic, they perform operations in different orders.
+However, while these variants are all equivalent in exact arithmetic, they perform operations in different orders meaning they are not equivalent in finite precision arithmetic.
 Based on our discussion about conjugate gradient in [finite precision](./finite_precision_cg.html), it should be too big of a surprise that the variants all behave differently.

 ![Convergence of different variants in finite precision.
 Note that the computation would finish in at most 112 steps in exact arithmetic.](./convergence.svg)